Queer Heroes - the DIY Audio Tour

 The best way to get to the next location is to use the map on this page to see what’s next in the area.
 When you click on the number, a pop-up appears with a link to the next post.

 Sometimes there are signs with a QR code on site, in some places this will still happen, but sometimes this is unfortunately not possible.
+If there is a QR code on site, it is indicated at the top of the website next to the address.
 You can always see on the map where the historical site of our queer heroes is located.
 You yourself are visible as a blue dot.

 There are several locations for some people, but the audio contributions are identical.